Sahin-Halil/HorseRaceSimulator/README.md

 - Set up the Java environment variables.
 Add the JDK bin directory to the system's PATH variable.
 - Install the Java Extension Pack in Visual Studio Code.
 This extension pack includes essential extensions for Java development.
 - Open the project folder in Visual Studio Code.
-- Create a new file named `settings.json` in the `.vscode` directory of your project.
-- Add the following configuration to `settings.json` to specify the Java home path: